 If you check the Twitter hastag #TheProfit you will find my Tweets scattered amongst the Tweets from Marcus Lemonis and others, this is how I was hoping Marcus Lemonis would notice my Guerilla marketing attempt.

 Over the past year or so those articles have been Tweeted (via the 30ish Tweets) dozens of times and with so many Tweets the owners of the websites would have to be avoiding Twitter to not eventually see them.
 It’s a very slow soft sell Guerilla marketing technique, every time they check #TheProfit hashtag on Twitter there’s a chance they see one of my Tweets.

 It’s a little like TV ads which keep cropping up, before you know it when you think about tinned baked beans it’s Heinz baked beans, want a high quality vacuum cleaner, it’s a Dyson.

 It’s my first time trying this guerilla Twitter marketing technique and it finally got a little nibble from a huge shark, Marcus Lemonis.

 One of the scheduled Tweets posted on August 29th 2019.

 Was finally noticed by Marcus Lemonis on September 2nd, he followed my main SEO Gold Twitter business account and made the Tweet below.

-Since it’s been over a year since I wrote the Marcus Lemonis Website SEO Review and I review a LOT of websites (many just for practice), I followed back, reread the three SEO reviews as a reminder and replied.
+Since it’s been over a year since I wrote the Marcus Lemonis Review and I review a LOT of websites (many just for practice), I followed back, reread the three SEO reviews as a reminder and replied.